BasDerilov/The-console/README.md

 ## Dependencies

-The only thing you need installed to run the app is NodeJs and git.
+The only thing you need installed to run the app is NodeJS and git.

 ### How to run